FiestaHeroes/Documentation/docs/database.md

 ## Example Queries

-This can be useful if you're wanting to build some server statistics.
+This can be useful for creating server statistics.

 How many players are currently playing:
 ```sql